git-kuf/wp-js-detect/readme.txt

 = 1.0.0 =
 * First plugin version.
 = 1.0.1 =
-* Option to store and manage notification text has been added.
+* NEW : Option to store and manage notification text has been added.